 We support our tenants and customers in all sorts of crisis situations.
 And while the current Coronavirus pandemic is unprecedented, we’re still here to help.

-For many, the current lock down situation has impacted significantly on the ability to work resulting, suddenly, in income being lost or reduced.
+For many, the pandemic has impacted significantly on the ability to work resulting, suddenly, in income being lost or reduced.
 For our tenants who are affected in this way we can offer help and support to manage rent payments during this difficult time.
 All we ask is that you talk to us – there is support available and we’re here for you.

 Download our rent and money advice guide which has lots of useful information and contact numbers to help you plan and manage your finances.